22 Kislev 5776

 The shooting attack at the Hizma Checkpoint yesterday underscores just how lunatic the idea was.

-The terrorist in that attack was a member of the PLO security apparatus employed as an terroristintelligence officer.
+The terrorist in that attack was a member of the PLO security apparatus employed as an intelligence officer.
 Can you imagine what might have happened at the checkpoint if he had had more ammunition and more advanced weaponry?

 By last night, the PLO was hailing the terrorist as a hero on its official website homepage (to the left)–a page festooned with pictures of other PLO terrorist murderers such as Yasser Arafat and Mahmoud Abbas.